-Here are a couple of additional photos of the wonderful whole grain breads bought at the Stokell street market — a nice, upscale village just outside of Brussels.
+Here are a couple of additional photos of the wonderful whole grain bread bought at the Stokell street market — a nice, upscale village just outside of Brussels.
 Lots of diplomats and career foreign service people to be found.
 The dark bread was an 8 grain, loaf leavened with yeast.
 It was light and moist considering the whole grains, and it worked really well as fresh bread with a cheese and salad lunch, and after a couple of days, it was still fresh enough for breakfast toast.
 The bakery had an automatic slicer, so our 1/2 kg came out in perfect slices.

-The boule in the the right front was a whole wheat levain.
+The boule in the right front was a whole wheat levain.
 We also had this pre-sliced and it was a nice, rustic hearth loaf.
-The whole wheat flour, pre-ferment and sourdough culture gave the bread a complex and well-developed flavor and texture, along with a thin, but very crunch crust.
+The whole wheat flour, pre-ferment and sourdough culture gave the bread a complex and well-developed flavor and texture, along with a thin, but very crunchy crust.
 This was the loaf where the bottom of the bread was darker than the top (an issue that I can relate to).

 Last little bit.
 I really liked their waxed paper bags.
 They worked well in helping keep the bread fresh, and they had a nice traditional feel.